Neural Physics: Using AI Libraries to Develop Physics-Based Solvers for Incompressible Computational Fluid Dynamics: Discussion

-We have demonstrated how neural networks can be used to solve differential equations, and have presented some simple applications and theory to underpin the approach.
-Implementing discretisations of PDEs using AI libraries with the method proposed here, has been found to produce identical results, to within round-off error, to PDE solvers written in more conventional programming languages e.g.~modern Fortran.
-This, and similar work that is underway, is showing how the vast quantity of highly optimised AI software can be leveraged to solve differential equations across disciplines.
-For example, in fluids, solids, electromagnetism, radiation, economics or finance.

-Programming PDE solutions using AI software is potentially very important because it enables interoperability between GPUs, CPUs and AI computers, which, in turn, enables exploitation of AI community software.
-Furthermore, energy shortfalls and climate change mean that the use of energy efficient computers will become increasingly desirable.
-Running software on any new architecture can be difficult, however, as these machines are designed to run AI software, this problem will have already been solved.
-Finally, it is also important because it can help to combine AI-based Reduced-Order Modelling (referred to here as AI-Physics modelling) and discretisation of the differential equations, facilitating a number of approaches including AI-based Subgrid-Scale (SGS) models and physics-informed methods~\cite{Raissi2019}.
-It is now accepted that future SGS methods will be increasingly based on AI and that these often require implicit coupling to CFD: AI programming is the only satisfactory implementation approach.
+We believe that the Neural Physics approach of programming PDE solutions using AI software is potentially very important for several reasons.
+(1)~The approach enables interoperability between GPUs, CPUs and AI processors, which, in turn, enables exploitation of AI community software.
+Furthermore, energy shortfalls and climate change mean that the use of energy efficient computers will become increasingly pressing.
+Running software on any new architecture can be difficult, however, as these machines are designed to run AI software, the proposed method, NN4PDEs, is already compatible with such computers.
+(2)~Another advantage of the approach is that the models are fully differentiable, due to the automatic differentiation functionality of the AI libraries.
+This makes optimisation tasks such as data assimilation and inverse problems much easier to formulate and brings the potential of running these problems on GPUs and AI processors.
+(3)~NN4PDEs is ideally placed to combine AI-based reduced-order models and physics-based discretisations of the differential equations, facilitating a number of approaches including AI-based Subgrid-Scale (SGS) models and physics-informed methods~\cite{Raissi2019,Zheng2020,Long2019}.
+It is now accepted that future SGS methods will be increasingly based on AI and that these often require implicit coupling to CFD: we believe that programming in environments compatible with AI is the only satisfactory approach.
+Also, model hierarchies, ranging from high fidelity CFD to both fine and coarse reduced-order models, can be embedded in a single neural network, making the methods much more computationally efficient.
+(4)~New features in modelling can be realised without having to write large quantities of code, for example, mixed arithmetic precision or the coupling of multi-physics.
+(5) Finally, using AI software could make model development more accessible than programming within existing CFD codes, as the AI libraries already abstract many of the complexities of low-level mathematical operations or optimisation details.
+The libraries offer long-term sustainability as code is based on long standing, community supported, software projects.